 But I figured I had nothing to lose.
 I was already on the way to self-publishing, I wasn’t counting on that many people ever reading it anyway, and I had next to zero expectations.

-So I researched the top agents in NYC who represent self-help memoirs (that’s the box they put The Joy Plan in) and on a Tuesday, I sent a query letter to 20 of them.
+So I researched the top agents in NYC who represent self-help memoirs (that’s the box they put The Joy Plan in) and on a Tuesday, I sent a query letter and sample chapter to 20 of them.
 By Friday, I had offers of representation from 7 agents, and asked Createspace to give me my deposit back.

 The Joy Plan came to be because I followed The Joy Plan!
 I listened to my whims, I steered clear of expectations, and I did it because it felt good.
 And apparently, I did something right.
 I signed with a fabulous agent who connected me with a wonderful publisher and their editors and designers made the book much better than it would have been if I had self-published it.